extrabacon/pyspreadsheet/README.md

 ## Limitations

 + Reading does not parse formats, only data
-+ XLS writing is not yet implemented, only XLSX for now
++ Basic XLS writing capabilities
 + Only the forward-only write API is available

 ## Installation